s9e/TextFormatter/docs/Description.md

 			```

 		* Automatic escaping of HTML entities
-		* Supports conditionals and user-set parameters
+		* Supports conditionals and user-set parameters (template variables)
+		* Can render as HTML or XHTML
+		* Cannot produce malformed HTML or XHTML
+			* ...unless you purposely disable some of the template checks and manually disable the escaping

 	* Offer multiple renderers
 		* __XSLT__ uses [PHP's ext/xsl](http://docs.php.net/manual/en/book.xsl.php)